Code-Institute-Submissions/online-cookbook-3/README.md

 - I wanted to redirect users back to same page after clicking upvote or favourite button icon.
 I found solution on [stackoverflow](https://stackoverflow.com/questions/14277067/redirect-back-in-flask?noredirect=1&lq=1)

 #### Acknowledgements
 - I would like to thank my tutor Antonija Simic for all her help and support during the development of this project.
+  In particular, for helping me with setting environment variable for MONGO_URI.
 - I would also like to thank other code institute students for sharing their projects which was extremely useful in designing this website.